manassehgitau/TubeFlix/README.md

 The following are required before working on the project:

-- Basic knowledge of HTML, CSS, Tailwind CSS and Javascript
+- Basic knowledge of HTML, CSS, Tailwind CSS, Javascript and using APIs
 - A preferred code editor or IDE installed on your PC
-- An understanding of how git works
+- An understanding of how version control works

 ### Installation